GitHub Actions Alternatives

 Comparison pages

-For StarSling-specific comparisons, see StarSling vs GitHub Actions, StarSling vs Depot, StarSling vs Blacksmith, and StarSling vs WarpBuild.
+For StarSling-specific comparisons, see StarSling vs GitHub Actions, StarSling vs Depot for GitHub Actions, StarSling vs Blacksmith runners for GitHub Actions, StarSling vs WarpBuild, and Buildkite vs GitHub Actions: where StarSling fits.

-If your real intent is runner strategy rather than full CI/CD replacement, read GitHub Actions runner alternatives.
+If your real intent is runner strategy rather than full CI/CD replacement, see the runner alternative categories earlier on this page.

 Key caveats

-- StarSling is not a full replacement for GitHub Actions.
+- StarSling Runners are not a full replacement for GitHub Actions.

-- StarSling does not replace GitHub Actions workflows, syntax, branch protections, or checks.
+- For GitHub repositories, StarSling does not replace GitHub Actions workflows, syntax, branch protections, or checks.

 - Full CI/CD alternatives can be better when the team needs a different platform, governance model, deployment model, or SCM fit.